Adjunct Faculty Resources

 Professional Development for Adjunct Faculty

-- The Adjunct Professional Development Grant supports Adjunct faculty who would like to participate in a conference or workshop, or receive funding to improve their teaching.
-Take a look at the types of types of activities supported by the grant and the Adjunct faculty who have received a grant.
+- Adjunct Professional Development Grant: supports adjunct faculty who would like to participate in a conference or workshop, or receive funding to improve their teaching.
+Information about the grant, including application forms, is available on OneStThomas.

 - Adjunct Nation: News, opinions, analysis and more for the adjunct nation.
 St. Thomas' subscription to Adjunct Nation is open to any faculty, part-time or full time.